Spaceman1701/Cutter/README.md

 ## Interoperability
 Since cutter uses facade methods to do method invocation interception, Pointcuts have no special runtime requirements.
-This means that code that uses Cutter is standard java code that is fully compatible with any other Java library.
+This means that code that uses Cutter is standard java code that is fully compatible with any other Java library and with any JVM.

 # Example